JEichlerSummers/jeichlersummers.github.com/_posts/2015-04-21-Finding-Startup-Metric-That-Matters.md

 <b>What is the metric that's important to your company?</b>

 It's not daily, weekly or monthly active users - I can tell you that.
 Those are a function of the metric we're looking for.
-And don't look too far for it; except for your direct competitors no other company will share it.
+And don't look too far for it, except for your direct competitors no other company will share it.

 A good place to start looking is in your user journey.
 If you run through it from top to bottom, at some point you'll come across a spot where the true value of your product is at its pinnacle.
 That point, or as close as you can get to it, will be metric that you need to focus on.
 <br><br><br>